Church of Cristo de la Luz: History

-The legend further recounts that upon capturing Toledo in 1085, King Alfonso VI arrived at the site, where his horse stumbled in front of the chapel.
+The legend further recounts that upon capturing Toledo in 1085, also known as the year of the reconquista and the commencement of a period during which it was ritually consecrated for Christian worship, King Alfonso VI arrived at the site, where his horse stumbled in front of the chapel.
 It is said that a candle had been burning continuously within the cracks of the stone wall throughout the entire period of Muslim rule.
 Upon further exploration, the king discovered a crucifix, which was later relocated to the Santa Cruz Museum in Toledo.
 The chapel is traditionally believed to be the site of the first Mass celebrated after the Christian reconquest of the city.
+This change occurred at a fast rate, creating a marker for Christian dominance assertion and reclaiming Muslim structures, making it a physical marker of conquest.